Worker Seriously Injured in Port Everglades Construction Accident

 A construction injury or death may have been caused by negligence.
 An injured worker may be able to file a personal injury claim if, generally, another person or entity was negligent and that negligence caused the injury.
 In the event of death, the worker's family may consider a wrongful death claim.We can Help With Slip and Fall Injuries

 If you or a family member has been injured in a construction accident or any other type of premises accident or personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.